Why Do Organizations Need Secure Development Environments?

 The desire to remove data from developers’ environments is prevalent across many regulated industries such as Finance and Insurance.
 One of the most common approaches is the use of development machines accessed remotely.

+Citrix and VMware have been key actors in this market by enabling developers to remotely access virtual machines hosted by the organization.
+In addition, these platforms implement data loss prevention mechanisms that monitor user activities to prevent data exfiltration.
 Running and accessing a virtual machine remotely for development has many drawbacks in particular on the developer’s productivity.
 One reason is because the streaming mechanism used to access the remote desktop requires significant bandwidth to be truly usable and often results in irritating lags when typing code.

 The entire apparatus is also complex to set up as well as costly to maintain and operate for organization.
 In particular, the use of a virtual machine is quite a heavy mechanism which requires significant computational resources (hence cost) to run.